 The meeting lasted for three days between February 3 and 5.
 The panel was headed by Mr Shaktikanta Das with other members of the panel: Dr. Shashanka Bhide, Dr. Ashima Goyal, Prof. Jayanth R. Varma, Dr. Mridul K. Saggar and Dr. Michael Debabrata Patra.

 This is a six-member panel that assesses the condition of macroeconomic situations.
 On the final day of the meeting, the MPC decides upon various factors for the economy and issues for the public.

 An accommodative stance means that there is room for lowering of interest rates in the future to revive growth and demand in the economy.

 Even as the central government and the central bank have worked for hand in hand to revive the economy and provide financial support, the economy still recovering from the covid-19 impact with rising cases.
-Even though inflation has been above RBI’s targets but the supply and cost pressures continue.
+Inflation continues to be inching higher as well.